 Heather Frasch (2011) is Visiting Assistant Professor at the University of Virginia, as Composer/Sound Artist-in-Residence 2018-19.
 She was a Research Fellow at the IEM, in Graz, Austria as Composer-in-Residence 2015.
 She is co-editor of mumei publishings which, since 2015, has published three online journals, 2 books and 1 collection of text-scores.
 She was invited co-editor of Sound American Edition 5, Networks of Listening.
 Recent commissions include: slightly shifting for Chamber Ensemble, funded by INM Berlin 2018; weaving broken threads for Chamber Ensemble and Digital Instrument, Commissioned by Adapter Ensemble 2017; Quivering for Chamber Ensemble commissioned by Vertixe Sonore 2016.

-Matthew Goodheart (2013) is a Lecturer at Rensselaer Polytechnic where he teaches courses in Music and Sound and the History Jazz and Improvised Music.
+Matthew Goodheart (2013) is an Assistant Professor at Rensselaer Polytechnic where he teaches courses in Music and Sound and the History Jazz and Improvised Music.
 From 2015-17 he was a Mellon Postdoctoral Fellow at Columbia University.

 Rama Gottfried (2015) is a post-doctoral Researcher in Multimedia Composition at the Hochschule für Musik und theater Hamburg.
 This year, Apophänie, with Down the Rabbit Hole, was presented at the Ultima Festival Oslo.